tomatsolihull/assignments/README.md

 Some work has not been included because it would take significant effort to collate, contains sensitive information, or contains PII of staff/students.
 Do get in touch if you'd like a redacted copy of anything missing.

-Most of my first year work isn't the greatest and I'm surprised a lot of it was up-to-snuff.
+Most of my first year work isn't the greatest, and I'm surprised a lot of it was up-to-snuff.
 My MS Word template wasn't great either.
-I'm a lot more proud of my second year work.
+I'm a lot prouder of my second year work.

-You may also be interested in [how I organised these assignments](https://github.com/tomatsolihull/notion-assignment-tracker/blob/master/README.md) while working on them, using Notion.
+You may also be interested in [how I organized these assignments](https://github.com/tomatsolihull/notion-assignment-tracker/blob/master/README.md) while working on them, using Notion.

 ---